ColOfAbRiX/the-road-to-fp/04_pure_functions.md

 output but they keep them separate.

-If a function, after it has done its job of mapping inputs into outputs, has associated all the output elements of the codomain then the function is called **surjective**.
+If a function, after it has done its job of mapping inputs into outputs, has associated all the output elements of the codomain to some elements of the domain then the function is called **surjective**.
 Surjective functions are different than injective so different input elements can be mapped to the same output element.

 If a function is both injective and surjective then it is called **bijective** or **isomorphic**.
-This is a really important concept in algebra because it tells us that that to every input element there is one and only one output element associated to it and that all output elements are associated with one and only one input element.
+This is a really important concept in mathematics because it tells us that that to every input element there is one and only one output element associated to it and that all output elements are associated with one and only one input element.
 In turn this allows us to go back and for from an input element to and output element and vice-versa.
 In other words it exists a functions that reverses the functions we started with.
 Such a function is called **inverse**.